-Recognizing we can’t—and shouldn’t—change the centuries-old security paradigm on our own, we have developed a wide range of partnerships with civil society, governments, international non-governmental organizations, and multilateral organizations.
+Recognizing we can’t—and shouldn’t—change the centuries-old security paradigm on our own, we have developed a wide range of partnerships with civil society, governments, international non-governmental organizations, and multilateral organizations across the world.

 Civil Society Partners

 Collaborating with policymakers is critical to effecting change.
 We work with our governmental partners to create and promote high-impact strategies, plans, and policies for increasing women’s participation in peace and security processes.
-We connect them with women leaders and civil society representatives to foster knowledge sharing and collaboration, and provide actionable research and evidence-based models to strengthen their capacity for inclusion.
+In countries like Afghanistan, Bosnia and Herzegovina, Brazil, Canada, Indonesia, Italy, Jordan, Finland, Nigeria, Moldova, Norway, Serbia, Spain, Ukraine, and the US, we connect officials with women from civil society to foster knowledge-sharing and collaboration to strengthen their capacity for inclusion.

 International Non-Governmental Partners